blockscout-dev/fdsdffsd/README.md

 ---

-# 30. Important Reference Implementation Notes
+# 26 — Reference Implementation Notes

+> [!IMPORTANT]
+>
+> ## This Repository Is an Independent Reference Implementation
+>
-This repository is an independent reference implementation of the Pons V2 architecture and is explicitly marked as unaudited.
+> The implementation is explicitly marked as **unaudited**.
+>

-Several components should therefore not be interpreted as production-ready without further work.
+> Several components should therefore not be interpreted as production-ready without further work.

+---

-### Uniswap v4 Hook Address Mining
+## Uniswap v4 Hook Address Mining

 Uniswap v4 determines hook permissions from the deployed hook address.